 “Before deciding whether or not to run a campaign on LinkedIn, look and compare your other campaigns running on Instagram, Facebook, and LinkedIn itself of course.
 Do the math, and draw your own conclusions.” – Katrina Aaslaid, Paid Media Manager at Brandwatch.

 One of the most useful things you can do for your advertising efforts is to keep your social media campaigns all in one place.
 This helps to easily spot budgets, results, and performance – and then benchmark them to one another.
-Our Advertise tool provides an overview, tracking your different campaigns efforts across Facebook, Instagram, and LinkedIn.
-This can help you save valuable time when deciding where to invest your social media budget.
+In our Advertise tool, you can easily set up ads across Facebook, Instagram and LinkedIn – tracking your different campaign efforts all in one place.
+Not only will this give you a full platform overview, but it can help you save valuable time when deciding where to invest your social media budget.

 Tips for creating an effective LinkedIn Ad campaign